The Object of Labels – Writing Interpretive Text for Exhibitions

 • Accessibility – writing for diverse audiences

-The masterclass is an opportunity for class members to participate in practice-based learning, share their own experiences and contribute to a conversation about how to write labels that visitors want to read.
+The workshop was an opportunity for attendees to participate in practice-based learning, share their own experiences and contribute to a conversation about how to write labels that visitors want to read.

 About Samantha Littley